 A $15,000 distribution from a $250,000 pre-tax account is about a 6% distribution rate.
 Is 6% withdrawal rate reasonable to rely on as funding for this strategy, considering that there’s no need to adjust for inflation on the life insurance premiums paid?
 Maybe yes, maybe no?

-However, if the ongoing reliability of this rate of spend is concerning there are several annuity products options available today that may potentially guarantee a similar income stream as long as both spouses are alive.
+However, if the ongoing reliability of this spend rate is concerning, there are several annuity products options available today that may potentially guarantee a similar income stream as long as both spouses are alive.
 The annuity payments could be leveraged to fund a second-to-die life insurance strategy that will pass tax-free dollars to the beneficiaries, while also providing Mr. and Mrs. Didalot access via a rider on the life insurance to be used if either one experiences a long-term care event.

 Although change can be scary, it can also open our eyes to ways we can better serve our clients and recommend new strategies that could actually be more beneficial to them.